openrobotics/osra-policies-and-procedures/open-rmf_project_charter.md

       In this situation, the Candidate is free to begin the process again at any time, provided that a different PMC Member agrees to fulfil the role of Mentor.

 1. There shall be no requirement to be a Supporting Individual Member of the OSRA to become a Committer.

+1. Committers shall bear their own costs and expenses for their participation in Project activities, meetings, travel, employee compensation, and incidental expenses.

 ### ARTICLE 8.
 Working Groups